-The story cites several studies to back up its findings, including a study published in 1998 where for 50 years researcher Donald Unger cracked the knuckles on his left hand at least twice a day while leaving the other hand at rest to serve as a control.
+As for the reputed link between knuckle popping and arthritis, science writer Steve Mirsky took a closer look for Scientific American in 2009.
+Mirsky cites several studies in debunking the connection, including a 1998 paper by researcher Donald Unger, who for 50 years cracked the knuckles on his left hand at least twice a day while leaving the other hand at rest to serve as a control.

-According to the story, that means Unger cracked his knuckles on his left hand at least 36,500 times, “while those on the right cracked rarely and spontaneously.”
+According to Mirsky, that means Unger cracked his knuckles on his left hand at least 36,500 times, “while those on the right cracked rarely and spontaneously.”

 Because, as Unger explains, during his childhood “various renowned authorities (his mother, several aunts and, later, his mother-in-law) informed him that cracking his knuckles would lead to arthritis of the fingers.”